sagemath/trac_to_gh/Issue 340.md

 # Issue 340: error in sageinspect: ode_solver?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/340

 Original creator: was